UPDATED on May 13. 2021

 The three choices for watching NFL Network without a cable subscription are pretty solid.
 But here’s a couple of things to keep in mind before you decide to try a streaming service.

 Sling TV is the least expensive option at $35 per month.
 Just be sure to sign up for the Sling Blue channel bundle to make sure NFL Network is in your lineup.
-You can watch NFL Network free for three days.
 Be aware that ESPN is in the Orange channel bundle.
 So if you want ESPN and NFL Network, you’ll need to get the Sling Orange + Blue subscription, which costs $50 per month.

 fuboTV has the most robust channel lineup.
 Subscribers get 100+ networks including ESPN and 30 hours of Cloud DVR for $64.99 per month.
 It has the best combination of sports channels, local NBC, CBS and FOX stations and entertainment channels.